jkenix/jkenix.github.io/README.md

 # Jkenix's projects catalog of web development. 🙌

-Collected here are projects that were developed during my first year of web development training. ⚡
+Collected here are projects that were developed during **my first year of web development training**. ⚡
 **Actual catalog** with the current project I'm working on, you can check out [here](https://github.com/jkenix/jkenix-projects) ✅

 **Best projects** are listed below. ⬇️